catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

 ******************************

-This page assumes that you have installed the python virtual environment and other dependencies from the :ref:`installing-the-cli` page earlier in this section of the documentation.
+This page assumes that you have installed the python virtual environment and other dependencies from the :ref:`installing_cli_os` page earlier in this section of the documentation.
 If you have, then the following should make sense.
 If you want more information about how to use the python virtual environment then please check the :ref:`activate-venv` section of our